 Q: What's your typical work process?

 A: I typically start by listening to the rough mix provided.
 I get a sense of what elements build the song and get a feel of the overall vibe.
 If possible I will have a conversation with the artist about their intentions with the sound and flow of the song.
-From there I let the song itself reveal where it should be, and I take the Mix to where I feel it needs to be.
+From there I let the song itself reveal where each element should be, and I take the Mix to the level I feel it needs to reach.

 Q: Tell us about your studio setup.

 A: In my private mix studio I work entirely In The Box, Pro Tools 12 being my DAW of choice.
-On tracking days and select mix dates I work in a variety of studios in a variety of places depending on the project; some completely analog, some hybrid.
+On tracking days and select mix dates I work in a variety of studios depending on the project; some completely analog, some hybrid.